att/rcloud/doc/INSTALL.md

 rational.githubgist: true
 ```

-The `client.id` is arbitrary but can be used to manage multiple instances in SessionKeyServer.
+The `client.id` is arbitrary but can be used to manage multiple SessionKeyServers mappings if multiple authentication servers are used (rare).
 The `client.secret` is arbitrary but must be present. `github.auth.forward` must be set to specify where to forward successful authentication.
-In the GitHub setup this was specified in teh application but since wthere is no applicaiton configuration here you have to tell RCloud itself.
+In the GitHub setup this was specified in the application, but since there is no application configuration here, you have to tell RCloud itself.
 Finally `rational.githubgist` tells RCloud that it doesn't have to work around some idiosyncrasies and bugs in GitHub's implementation of the API.

 #### Hostnames